 Many online merchants believe that by simply listing hundreds or thousands of products on their ecommerce website they will gain instant website traffic from search engines, but this is far from the truth.

-The truth is that optimizing e-commerce websites for SEO is much harder than it is for blog posts and non-e-commerce websites.
+The truth is that optimizing your eCommerce marketing strategy for SEO is much harder than it is for blog posts and non-e-commerce websites.
 Numerous problems arise on e-commerce that make SEO very difficult, especially having a lot of product pages that shuffle on and off the site.
 Throughout this post, I will talk about the common SEO mistakes others make when optimizing their e-commerce website.

 Little or No Product Description

 In most cases, this error is generally made by online gift stores and online clothing shops.
 The lack of a text description of a product gives away the chance of the page being in the top 10 results of a search engine query.
 Even if the query is low competition, you will still not have much of a chance at all to rank in the top 10.
 Because search engines cannot see images, they ony read text, be sure to add a description to an item to avoid this mistake.

 It can be hard to measure how much unique content you should have for any given product page.
 A way to tell is to count all of the words that are on the page (i.e. navigation, sidebar, footer, any other text) and make sure your unique content exceeds that particular word count.
 This will ensure that you have a heavy amount of unique content that will help you ranking potential.